 Yes.
 You will need to be home.
 We will work with you to coordinate a time that we can install the rest of the required equipment inside of your home.

-Since CVCTX buries the fiber line in order to protect the cable from weather and accidental cuts that can occur when it is installed aerially (or overhead – similar to electric lines), it is likely we will need to dig in your yard/property.
+Since CVCTX buries the fiber line in order to protect the cable from weather and accidental cuts, it is likely we will need to dig in your yard/property.
 CVCTX will do everything we can to make sure to minimize any disturbance to your property, and we’ll work hard to restore your property as close to its original condition.

 Because we do not disconnect your old copper wiring until the fiber installation is completed (equipment installed inside of your home), you should not experience any service interruption.
 When we install the equipment inside of your home, you will experience a very short outage while we change out the equipment, however you will be home when this occurs.